bbortt/event-planner/DEVELOPMENT.md

 ./gradlew -x webapp & npm start
 ```

+### Mailing

 If you want to test the mailing as well, you must add the
 file [`/src/main/resources/config/application-mail.yml`](./src/main/resources/config/application-mail.yml) and configure
 it according to [the official documentation](https://www.jhipster.tech/tips/011_tip_configuring_email_in_jhipster.html)
 (adding the `spring.mail` properties, that is).
+Make sure you do overwrite `jhipster.mailing.enabled=true` inside that
-If no mailing provider is available, mailing information will be printed
+properties file too.
+If no mailing provider is available, the messages will be printed to stdout.
-to stdout.

 ### PostgreSQL configuration